 If you keep calling Trump Hitler and his supporters Nazis, someone might get involved.

-But we should, I guess it would be incumbent upon any of us, especially those who do something like what I do for a living, to be perhaps a little more thoughtful.
+Now, that doesn't mean, unless someone says go ahead and pull the trigger, it doesn't mean we should be chilling free speech, but we should, I guess it would be incumbent upon any of us, especially those who do something like what I do for a living, to be perhaps a little more thoughtful.

 I think that's a fair way to put it.

-This is a listen to this tweet from Charlie.
+This is a, listen to this tweet from Charlie.

 We'll check the date in just a second.

-Uh, but this is from a few months ago.
+But this is from a few months ago.

-Um, assassination culture is spreading on the left.
+Assassination culture is spreading on the left.

 48% of liberals say it would be at least somewhat justified to murder Elon Musk.

-55% the same said the same about Donald Trump.
+55% said the same about Donald Trump.

 The left is being whipped up into a violent frenzy.